BasicWolf/archived-concrete-settings/docs/quickstart.rst

   to the given type.
 * **Validators** is a collection of callables which validate the value of the setting.
 * **Behaviors** is a collection of :class:`SettingBehavior <concrete_settings.behaviors.SettingBehavior>`
-  objects which modify the behavior of the setting during its *get* and *set* invocations and its owner *initialization*.
+  objects which modify a setting's behavior during different stages of its life cycle.
 * **Documentation** is a multi-line doc string intended for the end user.

 Reading settings
 ----------------

-After a Settings object has initialized successfully it can be updated with values from different :ref:`api_sources`, such as :class:`YAML <concrete_settings.contrib.sources.YamlSource>` or :class:`JSON <concrete_settings.contrib.sources.JsonSource>`
+After a Settings object has been initialized successfully it can be updated with values from different :ref:`api_sources`, such as :class:`YAML <concrete_settings.contrib.sources.YamlSource>` or :class:`JSON <concrete_settings.contrib.sources.JsonSource>`